kilpkonn/msc-thesis/main.typ

   They call it the _acceleration mode_.
 2. Language models are used to exploring possible ways to complete incomplete programs.
   This is commonly used when a programmer is using new libraries and is unsure how to continue.
-  They call this usage pattern as _exploration mode_.
+  They call this usage pattern _exploration mode_.

-We argue that the same patterns can be found among programmer using term search.
+We argue that the same patterns can be found among programmers using term search.

 In acceleration mode, term search is not as powerful as language models, but it can be more predictable as it has well-defined tactics that it uses rather than deep neural networks.
 There is not so much "wow" effect - it just produces code that one could write by trying different programs that type-check.